Courtesy of Arab News & JPT, Volume 72, Issue 03

 wasted energy to power growing demand for computational power in the expanding

-3. Carbon-negative cloud computing platform:
+digital economy. - Carbon-negative cloud computing platform:

 Crusoe Energy developed Digital Flare Mitigation (DFM) systems that convert flared